Each project that I undertake goes through the same creative work process from beginning to end, all described below:

-With over 15 years experience, Ellen has built the skills and versatility that enable her to produce a large variety of murals and beautiful designer finishes.
-With mural styles as simple as cartoon characters for a child’s room, all the way to painterly landscape murals that make you want to walk right into them, Ellen can bring the right mix of color, design and excitement to your walls.
+With over 20 years of experience, I have built the skills and versatility that enable me to produce a large variety of murals and beautiful designer finishes.
+With mural styles as simple as cartoon characters for a child’s room, all the way to painterly landscape murals that make you want to walk right into them, I can bring the right mix of color, design and excitement to your walls.

-Ellen has painted murals as large as 1,500 square feet, down to ones the size of a family portrait.
-Since she works with both Commercial and Residential clients, she has painted them on all kinds of surfaces.
+I have painted murals as large as 1,800 square feet, down to ones the size of a family portrait.
+Since I work with both Commercial and Residential clients, I have painted them on all kinds of surfaces.
 Murals can be painted onto wood or canvas and then installed on site or, most often, painted directly onto a wall.